During your stay at Salinas Valley Memorial Hospital you will be cared

 Hospitalists are specialized doctors who focus all of their attention and

 skills on caring for hospitalized patients.
 All Salinas Valley Memorial

-Healthcare System Hospitalists are specialists in Internal Medicine.
+Healthcare System Hospitalists are specialists in Internal Medicine and

 How does the Hospitalist Service work?

 Hospitalists provide patient care around-the-clock, seven days a week.

 No one person can do this alone so they work as a team.
 You may work with

 just one of them, or you may meet all of our Hospitalists, depending on

 how long you are in the hospital.
 They may consult with